anatkig/manager_back/README.md

 Description
 ProjectId (foreign key to the Project entity)
 3. Setup Azure Table Storage Integration:
 3.1.
-Sign up for a temporary Azure subscription (if not already done).
+Sign up for a temporary Azure subscription.
 3.2.
 Create a new Azure Storage Account.
 3.3.
 Install necessary packages to integrate Azure Table Storage with the .NET project.
 3.4.
 Configure Azure Table Storage in the project.